bjweiner/arxiv_tagger/README.md

 correctly handles titles that end with punctuation.
 It is named after the game where everyone at the table opens their fortune cookies and reads them, adding "in bed" as a suffix.

+To run the code, download it and install feedparser: pip install feedparser python arxiv_fortune_cookie.py

+This should create a local webpage and open a web browser on it.